coolryanc/vue-multi-step-form/README.md

 ### Submit button
 We should emit an event to let the parent component know that the submit button was clicked, and the parent component can have the callback function, the params of the callback function would be the `formValues`.

+## Accessibility
+- Add `aria-label` to buttons.
+- Add `aria-required` to required inputs.
+The `aria-required` attribute indicates that user input is required on the element.

 ## Test Cases
+- Each input is required.
 - The Back button should not appear in the first step, but should appear in other steps.
   - When go back to previous step, the previous input value should be shown.
 - The Next button should not appear in the final steps.
   - Next button should not work if the value is empty or doesn't pass the rule check.
 - The submit button should appear in the final steps.
   - Clicking Submit should display a success screen.

-## Accessibility
-- Add `aria-label` to buttons.
-- Add `aria-required` to required inputs.
-The `aria-required` attribute indicates that user input is required on the element.

 ## Project Setup
 ```sh